evanx/bashbin/redis-scan/readme.md

 ### Commands

-Incidently, we a specific "command" notation where function names are prefixed by a `c` and the number of arguments they expect.
+Incidently, we use a custom "command" notation where function names are prefixed by a `c` and the number of arguments they expect.

 ```shell
 c0default() {